 Jaguar Land Rover has won a pivotal case against Jiangling Motors Corp., over the Landwind X7 SUV, which was found to have copied key elements of the Range Rover Evoque’s signature design.
-The court’s decision is more than a win for Land Rover; it highlights that originality in design is not something brands can afford to let others take for a spin.
+The court’s decision is more than a win for Land Rover, it highlights that originality in design is not something brands can afford to let others take for a spin.

 Background